 Evaluate associations between risk ratio (RR: ratios of probabilities).

 Methods: Participants with missing values in either SGA or age were excluded from analysis.
-The rates ratios for SGA were compared across groups defined by the continuous measure of maternal age.
-A poisson regression with robust error that allows for heteroscedasticity was adopted to test difference in the rate ratios.
+The risk ratios for SGA were compared across groups defined by the continuous measure of maternal age.
+A poisson regression with robust error that allows for heteroscedasticity was adopted to test difference in the risk ratios.
 95% confidence intervals and a two sides P value were computed using Wald statistics from the regression estimates and corresponding standard errors

 Results: Data were available on 755 participants, with a mean age at 24.79 years old.
 We estimated from a Poisson regression that the probability for SGA is a relative 3.384% lower for each year increase in age between two groups.
 A 95% confidence interval suggests that our data would not be unusual if the probability for SGA in the older group is anywhere from 0.06074% to 6.596% lower than that in the younger group with one year difference in age (95% confidence interval for risk ratio of SGA is 0.93403 to 0.99939).
 The two-sided p-value is 0.046, so this observation is statistically significant at a 0.05 level of significance.
 Therefore we reject the null hypothesis that the probability for SGA is not associated with the maternal age.